cholla-hydro/cholla/docs/sphinx/Physics/Feedback.md

 (SNe-Prescription-Descriptions)=
 ## Prescription

-This section describe's the actual prescriptions.
+This section describes the actual prescriptions.
 First we offer some broad background context.
 Then, we offer a high-level description of the available prescriptions.
 Subsequently, we provide additional detail about the stencils that are actually used and the magnitudes of the injected quantities.
 ### Background Context

 Broadly speaking, it's useful to introduce the distinction between a "resolved" prescription that primarily injects thermal energy, and an "unresolved" prescription that primarily injects momentum.
 In slightly more detail: